 The Media and Pets

 Few would believe that a G-rated, family-friendly cartoon could play a role in the deaths of countless animals, but Disney's 101 Dalmatians did just that.

-Starting with an examination of Disney's 101 Dalmatians movies, an in-depth analysis of "the Dalmatian syndrome" as it relates to both Dalmatians and other animals will follow.
+Starting with an examination of Disney's 101 Dalmatians movies, an in-depth analysis of the "100 Dalmatians Syndrome" as it relates to both Dalmatians and other animals will follow.
 Brace yourself, the statistics are depressing.